How much does it cost to charge an electric car?

 Here, we’ve detailed everything you need to know about charging your electric car, the estimated costs and what to expect when charging.

-There’s no installation cost to using a three-pin plug, as you just need to run a cable – usually included, but not always – to the nearest socket.
-Yet this method of charging is the slowest possible and manufacturers recommend that you only use it if it’s not possible to use a wallbox, such as when visiting a friend’s house.
+While it’s not recommended that you do this all the time, it's possible to use a conventional three-pin plug to charge an electric car.
+There’s no installation cost to using a three-pin plug, as you just need to run a cable – which usually comes standard with EVs, but not always – to the nearest socket.
+However, this method of charging is the slowest possible, and manufacturers recommend that you only use it as a last resort if it’s not possible to use a wallbox, such as when visiting a friend’s house.